2 Samuel 15:2

 New Heart English Bible

-And Absalom rose up early, and stood beside the road of the gate.
-Then when anyone had a dispute which should come to the king for judgment, then Absalom would call to him and say, "What city are you from?"
-When he said, "Your servant is of one of the tribes of Israel,"
+And Absalom used to get up early and stand beside the road.
+Then when anyone had a dispute which should come to the king for judgment, then Absalom would call out to him and say, "What city are you from?"
+When he said, "Your servant is from one of the tribes of Israel,"

 Webster's Bible Translation